Guests Reviews Craig y Nos Castle Dog Friendly B&B 2013

 We could not fully open the windows in the room because Meg tried to jump out (!) but our request for a fan was dealt with quickly and efficiently.
 The room was clean, comfortable and in a peaceful location with a beautiful view of the mountains - the roof of the conservatory below did not detract from this in any way in our opinion.

-All the staff were friendly and helpful and the food was excellent.
-Meg particularly enjoyed the sausage for breakfast.
-Dinners were a real treat, beautifully cooked and generous portions.
-It was good to be able to have the dog in the bar with us without worrying about how other guests or staff would react.
 The location of Craig-y-Nos is perfect, with woody, shaded areas, open spaces and of course the river.
 Meg had a great time - freaked out at the white stag statues at the rear of the house (just the once) - but overall really enjoyed all the new experiences and slept soundly in her basket all night.
 We also took her to the Gower (Oxwich Bay) which she loved.
 We could have done with another day to explore more of the local hill walking but unfortunately we had to go home!

 In summary, we had an excellent short break in this charismatic castle.
 Our needs and those of our dog were cared for calmly and efficiently by friendly, helpful staff.
 We would love to return soon and fully recommend Craig y Nos for dog owners looking to keep their furry friends happy.
 Could not fault it.